 Manufactured Mechanical Valve

-These valves are made of strong durable materials.
-They are the most long-lasting type of replacement valve, and most of these manufactured valves will last throughout the remainder of the patients’ lifetime.
+These valves are made of strong, durable materials.
+They are the most long-lasting type of replacement valve.
+Most will last throughout a patient’s life.

-Patients who receive a manufactured valve will nearly always require a blood thinning medication throughout the remainder of their lives.
-The blood thinner will keep clots from forming, which is critical for the person with a mechanical valve because clots can lodge in the valve flaps or hinges and cause a malfunction.
-Clots can also break off and form into an embolism (traveling clot), which may move through the bloodstream and lodge into a vessel where it may eventually lead to problems like heart attack or stroke.
+Patients who receive a manufactured valve will almost always require a blood-thinning medication for the rest of their lives.
+The blood thinner will keep clots from forming, which is critical because clots can lodge in the valve flaps or hinges and cause a malfunction.
+Clots can also break off and form into an embolism (traveling clot), which may move through the bloodstream and lodge into a vessel where it may lead to problems such as heart attack or stroke.

 Donor Valve Implantation

-A human donor valve is the least common choice and it’s most often used for someone who is suffering from an illness that affects the valve, such as infective endocarditis.
-A donor valve can be expected to last 10-20 years.
+Human donor valves are often used for someone suffering from a condition that affects the valve, such as infective endocarditis.
+A donor valve can be expected to last 10 to 20 years.

-Tissue valves are created from animal donors’ valves or other animal tissue that's strong and flexible.
-Tissue valves can last 10-20 years, and usually don't require the long-term use of medication.
+Tissue valves are created from animal donors’ valves or animal tissue that's strong and flexible.
+Tissue valves can last 10 to 20 years, and usually don't require the long-term use of medication.
 For a young person with a tissue valve replacement, the need for additional surgery or another valve replacement later in life is highly likely.